mariugul/LED-Cube-Code/docs/README.md

 ## Upload Code
 ### Arduino <img src="https://cdn.iconscout.com/icon/free/png-512/arduino-4-569256.png" alt="" width="30"/>
-Do you wish to use the Arduino IDE?
-Read on.
+To use the Arduino IDE, read on.

 #### Development Board
 There has been no actual "Arduino Code" written.
 Keep in mind that "Arduino Code" is merely a C++ class.
 Most of the code that you write on an Arduino is usually merely C code anyway, so there isn't going to be a huge difference.
 Look at the Arduino board as a development board for the Atmega328.
 This board has a crystal, USB port and a programmer, among other things.
 So if you were going to buy a standalone Atmega328 instead, you would have to buy all these parts and connect them somehow.
 Luckily, you don't need that!